YouthfulRicker/DIGITECH1A-2023SemASchoolwork/README.md

 - 1.6.1 is from 3.13 to 3.14
 - 1.7.1 is from 3.20 to 3.26
 - 1.8.1 is from 3.27 to 3.30

+---

+- numbrguessr.py is my final project, a number guessing game.